tiffanymonroe/tictacReact/README.md

 * You can run this with `npm start` from inside the `tictactoe` directory.

+* The code that's running is in the /src directory - that's what you need to change!

+* The solution_src directory is just that - the solution - don't look before trying!

 ### Task

 Your job is to allow players to jump back in time to see older versions of the game board.